-Insert the CiscoView CD-ROM into the CD-ROM drive; then perform the steps 1 through 6 on the remote machine.
+Insert the CiscoView CD-ROM into the CD-ROM drive; then perform the following steps on the remote machine.

-- 1 Become the superuser by entering su and the root password at the command prompt, or log in as root.
-The command prompt changes to the pound sign (#). - 2 Use a text editor to create an /etc/exports file, if one does not exist. - 3 Add the following line to the /etc/exports file:
+- 1 Perform Step 1 from the previous section, "Mounting from a Local CD-ROM Drive." - 2 Use a text editor to create an /etc/exports file, if one does not exist. - 3 Add the following line to the /etc/exports file:

+'''

 /cdrom -ro

+'''

-4 Ensure that your workstation is enabled as an NFS server, as follows:
+4 Ensure that your workstation is enabled as an NFS server.